 It can do basic stuff like retrieve your travel itinerary, daily schedule, commute time to work, package delivery information, and more.
-Google Home isn't the only device with access to the Google Assistant, however.
-You'll also be able to use the assistant with Android Nougat devices and your Android Auto head unit.
+Google Home devices aren't the only devices with access to the Google Assistant, however.
+You'll also be able to use the assistant with Android devices and Android Auto.

-Assistant on Google Home is the same as your Assistant on the phone.
+Assistant on Google Home devices is the same as Google Assistant on your smartphone.
 Data is shared across your devices.